-The objective of the New Pension System (NPS) is to offer market-based return on the investments which would deliver income security to the investors at their old age in the form of monthly pension.
-The scheme was originally introduced by the Government of India to provide new scheme of pension to its staffs (except armed forces) that joined the government service on or after January 1, 2004.
+The objective of the New Pension System (NPS) is to offer the market-based return on the investments which would deliver income security to the investors at their old age in the form of monthly pension.
+The scheme was originally introduced by the Government of India to provide a new scheme of pension to its staffs (except armed forces) that joined the government service on or after January 1, 2004.
 This new system of contribution-based pension introduced in lieu of earlier defined-benefit pension in the organized sector is thus called “New Pension System (NPS).
-Apart from introduction of NPS in government departments, the contribution based pension system has been introduced to all sections of citizens with effect from 1st May, 2009.
-NPS for non-government sector has been introduced in two models viz.
+Apart from the introduction of NPS in government departments, the contribution based pension system has been introduced to all sections of citizens with effect from 1st May 2009.
+NPS for the non-government sector has been introduced in two models viz.
 ‘NPS-Corporate sector’ model and ‘All citizens’ model.
 NPS-Corporate sector model provides NPS benefits to the employees of corporate entities whereas; all citizen models offer NPS to all citizens in the age group of 18 to 60 years.

 Introduction of National Pension System (NPS) for Non-Resident Indians